ThisoeCode/stm32_timer/README.md

 - Debounce buttons with software only;
 - Beep on any button press;
 - Add 1 minute (1 second) on press;
-- Reset time to `00:00` and clear up flags and states when combo of start/stop button and one of the timer button pressed at the same time;
+- Reset time to `00:00` and clear up flags and states when combo of start/stop button and one of the time-setting buttons pressed at the same time;
-- Go back to `00:00` when countup overflow;
+- Loop back to `00:00` when countup overflow;
 - Blink the colon symbol on the display when counting;
-- Longpress to add time quickly (NOT YET IMPLEMENTED).
+- Longpress to add time quickly.